Andesfluffy/PIM-APP/README.md

 ```

 At a minimum, set `MONGODB_URI` to your Cosmos DB connection string.
 Without this the API routes (e.g. `/api/contacts` and `/api/tasks`) will return a 500 error.
+The application uses a database named `pim-db`.
+You can override this by setting the `DATABASE_NAME` environment variable.